Have you ever been rejected because you are too senior for a job?

 Managing your career expectations

 There have been times where it’s clear the candidate is desperate to get any job.
-This really won’t work long term.
+This really won’t work long-term.
 It typically happens when there’s a downturn in the jobs market.
-When there are lots of redundancies, lots of candidates on the market and fewer jobs.
+When there are lots of redundancies, lots of candidates on the market, and fewer jobs.
 We understand you need a job and an income.
 However, from a purely business point of view taking on someone with more experience, skills, and knowledge for that role, could give the company a potential problem in the future.

 Again, it’s a misconception that having more than the job requires is always a good thing.
 Not in every case, unfortunately.
 The company probably has people doing the next level of the job.
 It could create problems with a potentially top-heavy team with everyone wanting the next promotion.
 Not an easy situation to be in for a manager.